netniV/stfc-mod/README.md

 SHIFT-PGDOWN | UI Viewer Scale Down

 ### Combat/Navigation shorcuts

 Key | Shortcut
 --: | ---
 SPACE or MOUSE1 | Perform default action (MOUSE1 = right mouse click)
-SPACE or MOUSE1 | Add to Kir'Shira queue (if owned) and already attacking 1-8 | Ship select/focus
+SPACE or MOUSE1 | Add to Kir'Shara queue (if owned) and already attacking 1-8 | Ship select/focus
 R | When ship selected, recall ship
-R | When clicking on mine/player/enemy, perform non-default action (eg, scan) V | When clicking on mine/player/enemy, toggle view of cargo or default screen CTRL-Q | Enable/Disable Kir'Shira queue (if owned) CTRL-C | Clear Kir'Shira queue (if owned)
+R | When clicking on mine/player/enemy, perform non-default action (eg, scan) V | When clicking on mine/player/enemy, toggle view of cargo or default screen CTRL-Q | Enable/Disable Kir'Shara queue (if owned) CTRL-C | Clear Kir'Shara queue (if owned)

 NOTE: There are some common changes made to allow both mouse and keyboard to action items such as: